Comin' Thro' the Rye

 "Comin' Thro' the Rye" is a poem written in 1784 by Robert Burns (1759–1796).
 The words are put to the melody of the Scottish Minstrel "Common' Frae The Town".
 This is a variant of the tune to which "Auld Lang Syne" is usually sung—the melodic shape is almost identical, the difference lying in the tempo and rhythm.

+It has a Roud Folk Song Index number of 13589.